Tag Archives: creativity

 We’ve talked about, consciousness, that gives you the energy and the motivation and the time because of focus.
 Then we touched on, curiosity, which gives you the fuel.

 Collaboration, works when you have a large network of, collaborators.
-Leaders, are more, innovative, because they’ve got these connections and people can help them with their ideas.
+These people are more, innovative, because they’ve got these connections and people can help them with their ideas.
 So, how do you ensure that your network is big enough and varied enough to help you?
 Then I talk about experimentation, how you can take these ideas and test them very quickly get some data on it and feedback.

 Business Book of the Year 2020 – The Human Edge

 Myrna – Your book was awarded Business Book of the Year, because you were talking about, leadership, skills for people and preventing, leaders, from being obsolete by the emergence of ,ai.
 You mentioned in your bio that you were redundant in 2008 and that’s basically what took you on this journey to discover the, human edge.
-If we learn these skills can they insulates, leaders, from being redundant?
+If we learn these skills can they insulates us from being redundant?

 Myrna – Tell our readers how they can get a copy of your book.
 You also speak all around the world so tell us how organizations can contact you if they’re interested in you speaking at one of their executive functions.